esandrea01/Google-IT-Automation-with-Python/README.md

 # health-check
-Scripts that check the health of my computers
+Scripts that check the health of all computers in the network.